Mark Chapter Ten

 Mark 10:13

-People were bringing little children to Jesus for him to place his hands on them, but the disciples rebuked them.
+People were bringing children to him so that he might touch them, but the talmidim rebuked those people.

 At this time, there were many people coming to Jesus for physical healing and for blessing.
 People were bringing their kids for this as any good parent wants the best for their child.
 The disciples tried to stop this as they were beginning to understand that the ministry was more about the spiritual things than the physical.